basil08/basil08.github.io/content/post/friends.md

 Monica

 The least characterized friend.
-There are very few Monica things in the sense that there a lot of Phoebe or Joey things.
+There are very few Monica things in the sense that there a lot of Phoebe or Joey things. neurotic extreme case of OCD great chef

 Natural comedy:
 Just when you need it, just in the right amount.
 Nothing feels pressured.
 Physical comedy.
+Not low-quality slapstick but nothing Billy Wilder either.

 Appeal of sitcoms: